-This document provides instructions and guidance for presenting at Virtual Fox Fest using HopIn.
+This document provides instructions and guidance for presenting at a hybrid or virtual Geek Gatherings event using RingCentral Events (formerly known as Hopin).
 We recommend reading the entire document ahead of time and then referring to each section at the appropriate time.